TechBeamers

 Divide 25 by 5 = 5

 Python dismisses any whitespace character that appears before or after the expression in an f-string.
-However, if there is some in the overall sentence, then it is eligible to get displayed.
+However, if there is some in the overall sentence, then it is eligible to be displayed.

 kgs = 10